redundancy and your super

 contribution splitting

-Your partner may be able to pay some of their before-tax super contributions into your account (or vice versa) to keep your super growing.
+If you’re in a relationship, your partner may be able to pay some of their before-tax super contributions into your account (or vice versa) to keep your super growing.

 There are limits on how much super your partner can split into your account.
 The maximum amount of your partner's super that can be split is the lesser of: